pleavin/GIMP-pythonfu/README.md

-# GIMP-pythonfu
+# GIMP Pythonfu - Reminders and Resources

-The "full" gimp documentation here: https://www.gimp.org/docs/python/index.html It was last updated in 2006 - long before the 2.10.X update.
+The "full" gimp documentation here: https://www.gimp.org/docs/python/index.html

+It was last updated in 2006 - long before the 2.10.X update.
+It is a good resource for covering the basics - but it likely will not tell you why certain plug-ins in the Python Procedure Browser aren't working as expected.

 ## Objects